 There is a basic science to our work, through which we investigate the mechanisms of motivation and performance.
 Self-talk, talking aloud or silently to the self, is involved in basic processes of cognition (attention, executive function), visual/perceptual mechanisms (eye-tracking), and health behavior.
 Current projects are exploring the relation between self-talk and performance in experimental and naturalistic conditions.
-One study focuses on self-talk messages and attention to alcohol cues in college students (**, in prep), while another is examining the relation between self-talk and performance processes in young athletes (**, in prep).
+One study focuses on self-talk messages and attention to alcohol cues in college students, while another is examining the relation between self-talk and performance processes in young athletes.

 What are the personal and social sources of motivation, and how do they relate, from childhood to adulthood?

-Motivation is a central drive behind action and exploration, and is a process which we continually update and regulate with our performance.
+Motivation is a central drive behind action and exploration, and is a process which we continually update and regulate in order to self-regulate performance.
 Yet, it is embedded in a social context with coaches, teachers, and peers.
-We study motivation in terms of goal orientation, self-efficacy, and behavioral persistence on tasks.
-Further, we are interested in relating motivational processes of the individual to social-cultural sources such as belongingness, social climate, and scaffolding.
-We have current projects exploring the relation between motivational climate and motivation in young to middle child athletes (**in prep), as well as belongingness and motivation in first-generation college students (**in prep).
+The SYSTEM lab studies motivation in terms of personal goal orientation, self-efficacy, and behavioral persistence, while maintaining a balanced focus on social-cultural sources such as belongingness, social climate, and scaffolding.
+We have current projects exploring the relation between motivational climate and motivation in young to middle child athletes, as well as belongingness and motivation in first-generation college students.

-How can non-academic contexts enhance motivation in academic contexts?
+How can non-academic contexts enhance motivation, and who are the social agents in these contexts?

-The eventual goal of the lab is link basic processes to larger questions of how global extracurricular contexts can strengthen motivation and behavior in academic contexts.
-When extracurricular activities are used with intention, the context can be a developmental asset to motivation.
-Theory and empirical evidence point to the need for standards which join these contexts together in cooperation, rather than continuing to treat them as separate contexts in conflict.
-Together, these contexts can empower youth, and work together as a system!
+The goal of the preceding basic questions is to further the science of motivation, but also to understand how social agents such as parents, coaches, and teachers can strengthen motivation and healthy participation in sport and extracurricular activities.
+In addition, we are interested in how the motivation for healthy behavior can be hindered, quite possibly by these social processes.
+However, the fundamental value behind our work is to strengthen extracurricular contexts to serve as assets to motivation.
+Theory and empirical evidence point to the need for standards which join social agents and children together in cooperation, rather than continuing to treat them as separate groups in conflict.
+Together, these contexts can empower youth, and work as a system!

-Systems theorists describe motivation as activity stemming from evaluating a goal (e.g., Is it worth pursuing?), exploration of paths toward a goal (e.g., What personal and social resources will it take?), and the assessment of ourselves in relation to a goal (e.g., motivational and evaluative self-statements) (Bandura, 1986; Ford, 1992).
+Social-cultural and social-cognitive theorists describe motivation as activity stemming from evaluating a goal (e.g., Is it worth pursuing?), and the assessment of ourselves in relation to that goal (e.g., motivational and evaluative self-statements) (Bandura, 1986; Ford, 1992).
 Researchers studying this problem typically refer to motivation being regulated by the self (e.g., self-regulated learning) (Pintrich, 2000).
 Self-regulation, and the motivation to self-regulate, likely have key developmental milestones in middle childhood, adolescence (Larson, 2000), and emerging adulthood (Arnett, 2000).

 Thibodeaux, J. & Winsler, A. (2018).
 What do youth tennis athletes say to themselves?
 Observed and self-reported self-talk on the court.
 Psychology of Sport and Exercise, 126-136. https://doi.org/10.1016/j.psychsport.2018.06.006